US singles out Iran, readies response to Saudi oil attacks | Malay Mail

 “Certainly, it would look to most like it was Iran,” the president added.

-After meeting with Trump, US Secretary of Defence Mark Esper also singled out Iran as a regional destabilising force, while stopping short of directly accusing Tehran over the strike.
+After meeting with Trump, US Secretary of Defence Mark Esper also singled out Iran as a regional destabilizing force, while stopping short of directly accusing Tehran over the strike.

 The US military, he said, is working with its partners to “address this unprecedented attack and defend the international rules-based order that is being undermined by Iran.”